aetperf/aetperf.github.io/_posts/2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

 They both support SQL queries and prioritize the efficiency of analytical SQL queries.
 To evaluate their performance, we conducted the widely-used TPC-H benchmark on a laptop with a **dual-boot Linux/Windows setup**.
 We ran the same queries on the same hardware, applied to the same files, with the same libraries on both operating systems, namely Windows 11 home and Linux Mint 21.1 (based on Ubuntu 22.04 Jammy Jellyfish).
 Our findings include a comparison of the performance of each engine on Parquet and native files, allowing us to measure the performance gap between the two platforms.

 The chosen scale factor of 10 corresponds to a dataset of modest/medium size.
-Let us describe data files.
+Let us list the different data files.

 ## TPC-H SF10

 The TPC-H data used in this benchmark is generated using the DuckDB [TPC-H extension](https://duckdb.org/docs/extensions/overview.html#all-available-extensions) and saved into :
 - Parquet files with default compression "snappy" and row group size 122880
-- hyper database file
+- an hyper database file
-- duckdb database file
+- a duckdb database file

-The benchmark comprises 8 tables, with a rather scale factor of 10 used for data generation.
+A scale factor of 10 is used for data generation.
+The benchmark comprises 8 tables.
 Each table is stored in a separate Parquet file.
 Here's a brief overview of each table:

 | Table name  | Row count  | Parquet file size |
 |---|--:|--:|